 Planned gifts are the MAJOR gift of the rank-and-file donor

 Capital campaigns provide moderate-but-loyal donors the opportunity to get involved.
-Plus, these fundraisers can help identify warm, and potentially very viable prospects for planned gifts.
+Conversations intended to focus on an ask for the capital campaign can help identify warm, and potentially very viable prospects for planned gifts.
 There should be little fear that planned gifts identified during a capital campaign will cannibalize the capital campaign’s goals.

 Planned giving happens on the donor’s time-frame, not the organization’s

 The organization’s big focus is the capital campaign, but that doesn’t mean that’s the focus of the donor.
 Don’t lose sight that planned giving happens all the time, even during major campaigns.
 The two may coincide unintentionally—and that can work to your benefit.